International Mobility Program (IMP)- LMIA Exempt

 Reciprocal Work Permit Category

 This category allows foreign workers to work in Canada when Canadians have been given the similar opportunities abroad.
 The employer must demonstrate that reciprocity exists or will exist.
-A more formal program
+A more formal program is the International Experience Class.

 Open Work Permit Category